alephium/old-wiki/CPU-Miner-Guide.md

 The server should answer simply with `true` to confirm that the mining process has now started.

-Please note that you will need first to configure your miners' addresses as explain below.
+Please note that you will need first to configure your miner's addresses as explain here: [create-a-new-miner-wallet](https://github.com/alephium/alephium/wiki/GPU-Miner-Guide#create-a-new-miner-wallet).

 ### Stop mining